 Seeming to use manipulative social techniques

-For example, you meet someone and they strike you as a little too smooth and confident.
-Within minutes of talking to them they've used your name several times - a well-known technique to try to ingratiate yourself to someone.
+You meet someone and they strike you as a little too smooth and confident.
+Within minutes of talking to them they've used your name several times - a well-known ingratiation technique.
 They're also obviously mirroring your body language, and seem like they're trying to tell you everything you want to hear.
-When we talk to people who are clearly trying to use social techniques to win us over we may mainly think they're fake, insincere, or desperate.
+When we talk to people who are clearly trying to use social tricks to win us over we may mainly think they're fake, insincere, or desperate.
 However, this behavior can also creep us out.
 We think, "Why are they being so manipulative?
 Why can't they get to know me in a more natural way?
 What do they want from me?
 Do they often approach social relationships in such a calculating way?
 What kind of person does that?"

 Behaviors associated with shyness and awkwardness that can read as creepy

 I know, I know.
 Shy, unconfident people have enough on their plates.
 Why do they have to contend with being thought of as creepers too?
 Unfortunately, some shy behaviors can seem creepy.
-It is what it is.
+It's not fair, but it is what it is.
 Fortunately, shyness doesn't always come across as creepy.
 People can usually tell when someone's behavior is due to nerves or inhibition.

 Being extremely quiet